alan7s/find-my-phone-telegram-bot/README.md

 ### Prerequisites

-- [Dropbox](https://www.dropbox.com/developers/reference/getting-started#app%20console): create an account and set up an app.
+- [Dropbox](https://www.dropbox.com/developers/reference/getting-started#app%20console): create an account and setup your own app.
-- [GPSLogger](https://github.com/mendhak/gpslogger/releases): install the app and set up on the target device.
+- [GPSLogger](https://github.com/mendhak/gpslogger/releases): install the app and setup on the target device.
   - Save logs in GeoJSON format.
-  - Use a customizable name in the format: file_YYYY-MM-DD.geojson (the word "file" can be anything).
+  - Use a customizable name in the format: personName_YYYY-MM-DD.geojson
   - Save the time with time zone offset.
-  - Enable automatic upload to Dropbox.
+  - Enable and setup automatic upload to Dropbox.
 - [Telegram bot](https://core.telegram.org/bots/tutorial#obtain-your-bot-token): configure and obtain the token.

 ### Installation